 The average population of our 1,700 public middle school students across all partner schools:

 Every student sees two world-class cultural performances.
 Themes and topics are integrated into classroom learning and after-school activities.

 Before joining Situation Project, students have little to no access to arts and culture.
 The vast majority have never been to a Broadway-caliber production or considered pursuing a career in art, technology, or a similar concentration.

 We have seen a 500% lift in specialized education, meaning our students are choosing to attend specialized high schools that focus on art, science, technology, engineering, mathematics, history, or language.

 By investing in students at this critical developmental age, we inspire academic excellence and social growth, leading to well-rounded, contributing citizens.
 These students, in turn, will make a positive impact on our local communities.

-Injecting a platform for imagination in our schools has a profound affect on school performance.
-We partner with four public middle schools in the Bronx and Upper Manhattan:
+Injecting a platform for imagination in our schools has had a profound effect on school performance.
+We partner with three public middle schools in the Bronx and Upper Manhattan:

-These schools stand out as the leading schools in their districts based on student performance and engagement.
+These schools are the leading schools in their districts based on student performance and engagement.

-Each school signs an annual partnership agreement which memorializes their commitment to the program.
+Each school signs an annual partnership agreement which exemplifies their commitment to the program.

 Impact on Schools